RPG Errata: The Great Ork Gods, One Wrestling Ring, and Collaborative Competition

 What if competition is collaboration?

 One Wrestling Ring to Rule them All (stylized as 1WR) is a Wrestling RPG by Dice Kaptial.
 The players play as wrestlers who must fight and compete for the entertainment of the onlooking audience.
-A bingo-card of nine “goals” increase the audience’s score as they are met, including things like one of the wrestlers doing a heel-turn, or performing a specific move during a specific round.
+A bingo-card of nine “goals” increases the audience’s score as they are met, including things like one of the wrestlers doing a heel-turn, or performing a specific move during a specific round.

 Make no mistake, the wrestlers are fighting each other, complete with die rolls to figure out how much pretend damage (Theatrical Hit Points) is done.
 There are even Real Hit Points, to represent how actually wounded a wrestler is, if something goes wrong.
 The game tracks Kayfabe, acts of coolness, wrestler goals, and even dealing Real damage to yourself to make the Fake damage look better, all to construct a very specific ludo-narrative: the players aren’t really fighting each other, they’re pretending to fight each other while actually working together.